 Many teachers can tell you first hand that STEM (science, technology, engineering and mathematics) education has been gaining influence in the world of academia for at least the last five years.
+Some parents have taken matters into their own hands and purchased a STEM box for their teens.
 There are plenty of different avenues professors can take to implement STEM education.
 Here are four popular tools aimed at facilitating STEM education in the U.S. (and many other) education systems:

 When it comes to STEM education, Legos can be used as integral building blocks for student visualization.
 The toys turned tools have been great for teachers aiming to help students take a more hands-on approach to class projects.
 In the edSurge guide, “From School to Shining School: 52 Stories from Educators Across the U.S.”, instructor Bill Church said, “I want the students to build the systems they explore.
 For example, in some of my labs during a unit on motion, students will build a robot, program it, and use it in a lab by the end of a class period.”
 Legos have added value because they can be easily assembled, but also easily adjusted, creating a plethora of additional lessons as students learn the implications variation can have in physics and engineering.
 In edSurge’s guide, Church said, “The most important benefit, however, is for the students themselves.
 The tools are easier to use so students can explore multiple ideas per project by comparing many solutions to design tasks or multiple iterations for measurement.”

 Students who create their own models, alter them and improve them are more immersed in the learning experience.
 Active participation gives many students a more profound sense of ownership and pride.